Your Immigration Responsibilities Concerning Your Academic Studies:

-- Upload your passport and current visa or Biometric Residence Permit when requested by the University.
+- Upload your passport and current visa or Biometric Residence Permit or Share Code (for digital visas) when requested by the University.

-- Attend University re-registration events when requested by the University.
+- Attend University Contact Point events when requested by the University.

 - Attend all exams as required.
 If you are unable to attend an exam you must notify the Student Immigration Team at firstname.lastname@example.org within 24 hours.